kubermatic-labs/aquayman/README.md

 ## Installation

-We strongly recommend that you use an [official release][3] of Quayman.
+We strongly recommend that you use an [official release][3] of Aquayman.

 _The code and sample YAML files in the master branch of are under active development and are not guaranteed to be stable.
 Use them at your own risk!_